OctopusDeploy/Architecture/Decisions/20200825-DomainModel.md

 When interacting with the domain, if a domain invariant is unsatisifed [example](https://github.com/OctopusDeploy/OctopusDeploy/pull/6834/files#diff-29fae3c0e603cce39e381b742617dc85R120), we will throw a domain exception from the domain model, which can be captured and handled centrally in our `ErrorHandlingMiddleware`.

-We have also introduced a lightweight `IQuery<TRequest, TResult>` abstraction to make it simple to define small, composable queries that can be exposed on relevant `I{Resource}DocumentStore`s and leveraged to enforce domain invariants.

 **FEEDBACK WANTED** are we going to get an acceptable amount of correctness with this approach?
 What could bite us if we aren't applying precondition checks like `!= null` and `string.isNullOrEmpty` within our domain model?
-Does the query abstraction provide value?

 ### Client Feedback